 The active or retired military person does not have to travel if their spouse also has a valid military ID.

-Military personnel include US Army, Air Force, Marines, Navy, US Coast Guard, US National Guard, Army Reserve and US Department of Defense Personnel.
+Military personnel include US Army, Air Force, Marines, Navy, US Coast Guard, US National Guard, Army Reserve, and US Department of Defense Personnel.

-A valid military ID must be provided by all active or retired Military Personnel (or their spouse) at check in.
+A valid military ID must be provided by all active or retired Military Personnel (or their spouse) at check-in.
 The offer is limited to one stateroom per military member or spouse.

 Disney Cruise Florida Resident Discounts

 Disney sometimes offers Florida resident discounts.
 Usually, these are close to the sail date so it pays to be flexible.

 Disney cruise lines are very strict on their rules about proving residency.
 If you don’t provide proof within 48 hours of booking it will be canceled.
 If this happens cancellation fees may be applied.

 To qualify for a Florida Resident Disney cruise discount one of the adults in each stateroom must provide an id that will be valid at the time of sailing.